Applied-Language-Technology/website/source/github_pull.rst

    To incorporate any changes to the remote repository to your local repository, you do not need to clone the repository again.
 You can use the command :code:`git pull` to apply the changes to your local repository.

-The video below shows some basic tips for using the learning materials in Jupyter Notebooks.
+The video below provides some basic tips for using the learning materials in Jupyter Notebooks.

 .. raw:: html

    <iframe width="560" height="315" src="https://www.youtube.com/embed/JA8eXq2O2tc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-When you have the learning materials, you can proceed to :ref:`retrieve and complete the exercises <tmc_usage>`.
+When you have retrieved the learning materials, you can proceed to :ref:`retrieve and complete the exercises <tmc_usage>`.